WildCLown/Stark-project/README.md

 - How quickly did you deliver the finished task?
   - It was a tough week for me, I should have delivered the feature itself after about 2 hours, but the Webhook management took me a while.
-  - After the service was done, I've put it in Docker, which took me a while, and I've done it on sartuday 25/01, about 4h total.
+  - After the service was done, I've put it in Docker, which took me further, also after everything was done, unit tests were developed.
-  - May try to google cloud it, will place time if success.
+  - May try to google cloud it

 # What I learned

-- I tried a new request app similar to Postman: **ApiDog**, it was cool! should try
+- I tried a new request app similar to Postman: **ApiDog**, it was cool! you should try
 - I never used **ngrok** and loved using it in order to test your webhook!
 It was easy to set it.
 - Gradle Stark SDK: I was sort of resistent using SDK when integrating something, it was really easy to use your API.
 - Spring API from scratch : I am used to Spring daily, but creating something new without all 'Ctrl Cs' from other services in code base, configuring gradle, it always make me learn something...
+- Ease project setup using AIs
 - I'm trying to learn how to set it on Google Cloud or AWS...
 Hope I succeed by the time we contact!

 ## What I would try with more time: